PostHog/ph/README.md

 ## Project status: Experimental

 `ph` is experimental and in active development.
 It's not recommended for use.
 You can track progress on the [project](PROJECT.md) page.
-The plan is to make it available once most of the basic commands are finished and tested and the proof of concept verified.
-There is still a question as to whether this project is worth the effort.
+There are several hurdles before this becomes a widely used project.

+1. Basic commands need to be coded and tested.
+2. Answer the question if the project is valuable enough to support the development effort.
+3. Validation from other PostHog developers and the community.